makyo/writing/content/work/sawtooth/every-angel-is-terrifying/every-angel-is-terrifying.md

 "What's her computer again?"
 I asked resignedly.
 Fair's fair.

-"nwaite"
+"N-W-A-I-T-E"

 "Nora?
 Nancy?
 I forgot her name.
 Guess I blocked it from my mind.
 Should probably email her an apology."

 He gave an abbreviated wag, always a sign of trouble. "'I moan' backwards."

-I groaned, rolled my eyes at the strained humor, and set to work installing Ms. Waite's software.
+I groaned, rolled my eyes at the strained humor, and set to work installing Mrs. Waite's software.

 That night, I dully made myself a grilled cheese sandwich, poured a finger of precious, ill-gotten gin over stale ice, and holed up in front of my computer, wrapped in a blanket with tail draped limply from the back of my chair.

 For an hour, perhaps, I scrolled through blogs and forums.
-I read on my friends' brighter lives.
+I read up on my friends' brighter lives.
 I read threads I didn't care about.
 After a certain point, I didn't even read.
 I scrolled mechanically, and when I hit the bottom of the page, I'd click the 'next page' button.

 Or perhaps I read, I don't know.
 Perhaps the pattern-matching part of my brain that recognized letters and words and sentences kept on doing its job.
 Perhaps words and meaning did flow through my mind, but none of it found any foothold.
 None of it stuck.